Enrique de Villena: Legend

 Enrique de Villena had various talents and interests, many of which are exemplified in his writing.
-In Arte de Cisoria (The Art of Carving), Villena meticulously describes the tools used, the steps taken, and the rules of etiquette while table carving.
-His knowledge came from personal observation and experience working at the court of Castile for his cousin and nephew, Henry III and John II of Castile, respectively.
-Villena's comprehension of 15th century medicine is seen in his work Tratado de la fascinación o de aojamiento (Treatise on the Evil Eye).
-In addition to describing the origin of the evil eye, he offers traditional and "present" methods for the prevention, diagnosis and cure of the illness.
-Further medical knowledge and research is seen in his work Tratado de la lepra (Treatise on Leprosy).
-In Villena's Tratado de la consolación (Treatise on Consolation), we see his understanding of psychology.
-Although a Treatise on Astrology is wrongly attributed to Villena, it is said that he devoted much of his time to the studies of alchemy, astrology, philosophy and mathematics.
+His writing on etiquette was informed by service at the court of Castile under his cousin Henry III and nephew John II.
+Although a Treatise on Astrology is wrongly attributed to Villena, he studied medicine and wrote on leprosy, psychology, and complaints of the evil eye.
+It is said that he devoted much of his time to the studies of alchemy, astrology, philosophy and mathematics.
 This led to his widespread reputation as a necromancer.
 Like Roger Bacon and other figures, he was reputed to have constructed a brazen head able to answer his questions.
 Upon Villena's death in 1434, the king ordered Bishop Lope de Barrientos to investigate his library.
 Barrientos had many of Villena's books burned, strengthening the public's assumption that he was involved in witchcraft.
 A few of the remaining books went to the poet Santillana, while the rest of them went to the king.